SPEEDWAY Mini Bike Information Chronological Guide.|

 On 10" wheel bikes personally I find the 4.9 to 1 ratio to be the best with a Tecumseh HS50 engine.

 If you are using a smaller engine (HS40 or H35) then other ratios may be better.
 On the 14" wheel

-bikes the drive ratio needs to be different (5.4 to 1) because the rear wheel is bigger.
+bikes the drive ratio needs to be different (5.4 to 1 or even 6 to 1) because the rear wheel is bigger.

 Personally I always make a new jackshaft.
 I buy lengths of 5/8" rod with the 3/16" keyway